 This field trip will introduce participants to horticultural applications of peat by visiting horticultural peat production sites that employ various production technologies, substrate factories, and shipping ports.
 Emphasis will be given to cutover peatland restoration.
 Potential excursion destinations include the city of Pärnu (115 km from Tallinn) and Western-Estonia (100 km from Tallinn).

 This industrial field trip will focus on peat use in local greenhouses for flower and vegetable cultivation.
 Participants will have the opportunity to visit several growers near Tallinn and Tartu.

-Estonia is known for both its wild berries and for berry cultivation, especially cloudberry and cranberry.
-Berry growing is more common among SMEs, and is practiced in different regions in Estonia.
-During this field trip several cultivation sites and handling facilities will be visited.
+Estonia is known for both its wild berries and berry cultivation, especially cloudberry and cranberry.
+Berry growing is more common among SMEs, and is practised in different regions in Estonia.
+During this field trip, several cultivation sites and handling facilities will be visited.

-In addition to these tentative field trip destinations and topics, additional fieldtrips will be organized.
+In addition to these tentative field trip destinations and topics, additional field trips will be organised.
 Several will focus on introducing and outlining the current state of peatland use in forestry and agriculture in Estonia.
 A number will serve to introduce the cultural aspects of peatlands and their role in Estonian folklore, as well as the current balneological use of the peat.
-A total of approx. 15 excursion destinations are anticipated, covering all fields of activities of IPS and introducing new and interesting fields.
+A total of approx. fifteen excursion destinations are anticipated, covering all fields of activities of IPS and introducing new and exciting fields.